BattermanZ/CineLink/README.md

-# CineLink v4.0.0
+# CineLink v4.1.0

-CineLink is a small webhook-driven service that listens for Notion page updates and auto-populates metadata from TMDB (movies and TV seasons).
+CineLink is a small webhook-driven service that listens for Notion page updates and auto-populates metadata from TMDB (movies and TV seasons) and AniList (anime).

 Disclaimer: This project was developed with the help of AI-assisted coding tools.
 Please review changes carefully before deploying.

 ## What it does

 - Listens on port `3146` for Notion webhooks (`POST /`).
-- When a page is “armed” (title ends with `;`) and the webhook indicates a relevant property changed, CineLink:
+- When a page is “armed” (title ends with `;` for TMDB or `=` for AniList) and the webhook indicates a relevant property changed, CineLink:
   - Fetches the page via the Notion API.
-  - Determines whether it’s a movie or TV item.
+  - Determines whether it’s a movie/TV item (TMDB flow) or an anime (AniList flow).
-  - Resolves a TMDB match from the title, a TMDB id, or an IMDb `tt...` id.
+  - Resolves a match from the title or an ID (TMDB id / IMDb `tt...` / AniList id).
-  - Fetches metadata from TMDB.
+  - Fetches metadata from TMDB or AniList.
   - Updates the Notion page properties and sets:
     - page icon to the poster (miniature)
     - page cover to the backdrop (background image)